ahmaad-ansari/Flutter-Calories-Calculator-App/README.md

 ## Overview

-FlutterCaloriesCalculator is a mobile application developed using Flutter and Dart.
+Flutter Calories Calculator is a mobile application developed using Flutter and Dart.
 The app allows users to manage their daily calorie intake by selecting food items and planning their meals.

 ## Features